 Before we look at what invisible and clear braces cost, keep in mind that prices can vary wildly from one dentist to another.
 The price charged will also depend on your location and the length and complexity of your treatment.

 If your teeth just require mild correction, for instance, you may be able to use Invisalign Express which costs less than Invisalign Full.
+To save even more, you may want to consider mail-order options like SDC, which generally cost under $2,000 and have a fixed price regardless of location.

 Clear braces costs in the US